 I researched the topic and what I found startled me.

-Yes, turtles get attached with their owners, start recognizing the owner after a period and especially, get really introduced with their voice.
+Yes, turtles get attached to their owners, start recognizing the owner after a period and especially, get really introduced to their voice.
 But all these happen differently compared to the bonding of humans to cats and dogs.

 So, get deep into the findings.

 Many people have developed a misconception that turtles are sluggish and not playful.
 However, ask any turtle owners, and you will know that the truth is just on the opposite side.
 If you ever owned a turtle and allowed it to roam around in your garden, only then you will know how playful it is.